There are plenty of free and low-cost outdoor activities for kids that also come with great health benefits!

 Go on a Nature Walk

-Hiking on a trail through the woods can be picturesque, especially in the autumn season when the trees are full of colorful leaves.
+Hiking on a trail through the woods can be picturesque, especially in autumn when the trees are full of colorful leaves.
 An outdoor adventure like this can also be a calming experience, fun, and great exercise.
-If you have little ones, collect things in nature for sensory play like pinecones, different shaped rocks, and colorful leaves.
+If you have little ones, collect natural things like pinecones, different-shaped rocks, and colorful leaves for sensory play.